-What is sexual harassment?
+3. What is sexual harassment?

-The Equality Act 2010 defines sexual harassment as unwanted conduct of a sexual nature, which has the purpose or effect of violating the dignity of a worker, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
+Sexual harassment is defined as 'unwanted' conduct of a sexual nature, which has the purpose or effect of violating the dignity of a worker or creating an intimidating, hostile degrading, humiliating or offensive environment for them.

 The crucial word in the definition is 'unwanted'.
+Examples include, but are not limited to: